jgomer2001/testing/user-scim.md

 # User Management with SCIM

-This section outlines how to do user management with the System for Cross-domain Identity Management - SCIM.
+This page outlines how to do basic user management with the System for Cross-domain Identity Management - SCIM.

+## Introduction

-SCIM is an specification designed to reduce the complexity of user management operations by providing a common user schema and the patterns for exchanging this schema using HTTP in a platform-neutral fashion.
+SCIM is a specification designed to reduce the complexity of user management operations by providing a common user schema and the patterns for exchanging this schema using HTTP in a platform-neutral fashion.
 The aim of SCIM is achieving interoperability, security, and scalability in the context of identity management.

-Current version of the specification (SCIM v2) is governed by the following documents: RFC [7642] (https://tools.ietf.org/html/rfc7642), [7643](https://tools.ietf.org/html/rfc7643), and [7644](https://tools.ietf.org/html/rfc7644).
+Current version of the specification - 2.0 - is governed by the following documents: [RFC 7642](https://tools.ietf.org/html/rfc7642), [RFC 7643](https://tools.ietf.org/html/rfc7643), and [RFC 7644](https://tools.ietf.org/html/rfc7644).

 !!!
 Note
     Despite the existence of an endpoint for version 1.0, we strongly encourage the usage of version 2.0 of SCIM.

 The SCIM protocol does not define a specific scheme for authentication or authorization.
-In section 2 of [RFC 7644](https://tools.ietf.org/html/rfc7644) a few guidelines are given that implementors could embrace.
-For security concerns, we suggest protecting your SCIM endpoints with [UMA](scim-uma.md), however, for testing purposes you can temporarily enable the test mode that uses a "Bearer token" approach.
+In section 2 of [RFC 7644](https://tools.ietf.org/html/rfc7644) a few guidelines are given that implementors may embrace.
+We suggest protecting your SCIM endpoints with [UMA](scim-uma.md), however, for testing purposes you can temporarily enable the test mode that uses a "Bearer token" approach.

+## Using test mode (v2.4.4+)

 !!!
 Warning
     Test mode is a weak security approach to protect your service.
 This feature could be changed or removed in future releases of Gluu Server.

-## Using test mode (v2.4.4+)

 Starting with CE v2.4.4, the "test mode" configuration helps developers and administrators test the SCIM 2.0 endpoints easily.
 Instead of combining UMA protection and a client, in test mode a long-lived OAuth2 access token issued by the Gluu server is used to authorize access to endpoints.